Are your nails natural?

 What is your favourite nail polish brand?

+I honestly can't say that I have one single favourite brand because there are many brands that I really like, often for different reasons.
 As well, there are many brands that I haven't even tried so I don't know if there's something out there that I would really love that I just haven't had the chance to try yet.

 What tools do you use to create your nail art?
 Where do you get them?